-Our net loss was \$180.4 million for the fiscal year ended November 30, 2022, and \$102.0 million for the nine months ended August 31, 2023.
-As of August 31, 2023, we had an accumulated deficit of \$503.2 million.
+Our net loss was \$143.9 million and \$180.4 million for the fiscal years ended November 30, 2023 and 2022, respectively.
+As of November 30, 2023, we had an accumulated deficit of \$545.2 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through our collaborations and sales of our equity interests.
 We are in the early stages of development of our drug candidates.
-Our lead drug candidates, NX-2127, NX-1607 and NX-5948, are in the early stages of clinical development.
+Our lead drug candidates, NX-5948, NX-2127 and NX-1607, are in the early stages of clinical development.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our operating expenses and capital expenditure requirements will increase substantially if and as we:

-- increase enrollment in and further development of our Phase 1 clinical trials of our drug candidates NX-2127, NX-1607 and NX-5948; - submit investigational new drug applications (INDs) and initiate clinical trials of our other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - conduct process development for manufacturing of our products; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - prepare for negotiations with the pricing authorities and submission to the health technology appraisal (HTA) bodies; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- increase enrollment in and further development of our Phase 1 clinical trials of our drug candidates NX-5948, NX-2127 and NX-1607; - submit investigational new drug applications (INDs) and initiate clinical trials of our other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - · conduct process development for manufacturing of our drug candidates; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - prepare for negotiations with the pricing authorities and submission to the health technology appraisal (HTA) bodies; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - · hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.

-Our expenses could increase beyond our expectations if we are required by the FDA, the European Medicines Agency (EMA) or other regulatory authorities to perform trials in addition to those we currently expect, or if there are any delays in establishing appropriate manufacturing arrangements for or in completing our planned clinical trials or the development of any of our drug candidates.
+Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA) or other regulatory authorities to perform trials in addition to those we currently expect, or if there are any delays in establishing appropriate manufacturing arrangements for or in completing our planned clinical trials or the development of any of our drug candidates.